Dazing/Podsync/README.md

 # Podsync
 Simple Node JS client for continously downloading podcasts to your media server/device from a RSS feed.
 ---

+### Install

+1: Clone or download the repository.
+2: Run
+	npm install
+3: Copy "config_sample.json" to "config.json" and fill in the values and Podcasts that you want the program to download, see the docs down below for more information.

+## Docs
 ### Config.json
     "masterFolder" : "path/to/podcast/MasterFolder",
         The folder where all you podcasts or subfolders, if enabled, are located.